jentery/engl391/documentation.md

 -	Your images may also document your gear and setup or your point-of-view during the play session.
 -	An example of screenshots taken during a play session can be found in ["Rebel Inc., Colonialism Simulator”](http://www.firstpersonscholar.com/rebel-inc-colonialism-simulator/) by Alex Adams (*First Person Scholar* Jul 27, 2022)
 -	Figures 1, 2, and 3 from ["The Dilemmas of a Disco Cop”](https://press.etc.cmu.edu/journals/well-played-vol-11-no-1) by Mia Consalvo, E. Jules Maier-Zucchino, and Robert Marinov (*Well Played* Vol. 11, No. 1) demonstrate the use of images in academic writing.

+## Logs

+This section covers the use of pen and paper, notes, a word processor, and other writing tools.

+**Tech Required**

+-	Overall, very accessible with minimal tech required
+-	Pen and paper are basic tools for a log or journal.
+-	Word processor: MS Word, Google Docs, notes app, etc.
+-	Documenting play through a log might rely on a descriptive (re-creation of game or play session), expository (explaining the game or play session), narrative (telling a story about the play session), and/or persuasive (written commentary or analysis on play session) method in writing.

+**Planning Required**

+-	You may need to consider which details of the play session are most important for the sake of documentation.
+-	You may also need to consider when the documenting will take place: before, during, and/or afterwards?

+**Benefits of Keeping a Log**

+-	For reflection, documenting through a log allows the writer to focus on the feelings evoked within the experience of play.
+-	For writing academically, documenting play sessions through a log can also yield a primary source similar to that of a personal ethnography or autoethnography.

+**Limitations of Keeping a Log**

+-	May be limited in its capacity to describe visual, audio and/or narrative aspects of a play session, especially if you are trying to document the simultaneity of those elements.
+-	Depending on the outcome or goals of the documentation, a log may have a limited or specific use as a primary source beyond reflection.
+-	It may be best to approach with a single goal or purpose in mind.

+**Examples**

+-	An example of a log (as part of a mixed methods approach) is Ashely Bardhan’s ["The New Marvel XCOM-Like Seems Good Enough to Turn Me, A Hater, into A Fan”](https://kotaku.com/marvel-midnight-suns-impressions-xcom-firaxis-pc-rpg-1849793171) (Kotaku).
+-	"#Me2, #Me4, Black Women, and Misogynoir" by Kishonna Gray , pages 94-95 and 101-102, contain examples of a log, (auto)ethnography, and accompanying reflection.
+-	A log may also take the form of a diary or journal of events and encounters within a play session.